CLIUtils/CLI11/README.md

 -   Usable subcommand syntax, with support for multiple subcommands, nested subcommands, and optional fallthrough (explained later).
 -   Ability to add a configuration file (`ini` format), and produce it as well.
 -   Produce real values that can be used directly in code, not something you have pay compute time to look up, for HPC applications.
--   Work with standard types, simple custom types, and extendible to exotic types.
+-   Work with standard types, simple custom types, and extensible to exotic types.
 -   Permissively licensed.

 ### Other parsers